darkhelmet/verboselogging/pages/projects.md

 ## [goo.gl](https://github.com/darkhelmet/goo.gl)

-goo.gl is a little API endpoint to use Google’s URL shortener to shorten URLs in the Twitter iPhone client.
+goo.gl is a little API endpoint to use Google's URL shortener to shorten URLs in the Twitter iPhone client.

 -   Platform: [sinatra](http://www.sinatrarb.com/)